barbinbrad/bible/README.md

 # The "Perfect" Website
 This imperfect repo creates a "perfect" website&ndash;a minimal, mostly-static, progressive Bible hosted [here](https://minimalbible.com/read/Luke+6).
-It doesn't use any fancy frameworks.
-Just some crappy JavaScript.
+The code is fairly crappy, so if you can make an improvement, please feel welcome!

 To create the "perfect" website using the imperfect repo, run `npm run scrape && npm run build`.
 The static site is generated in the `output` folder.
 To run the site locally run `cd ./output && python -m http.server`.